Who are you and where are you from?

 When I came across the Conrad N. Hilton Foundation, it was a perfect match.
 The more I learned about the founder and the organization's mission, the more I wanted to join the team.
 Conrad Hilton founded Hilton Hotels and left most of his estate to the Foundation when he passed away in 1979.
 His motto, "Dream Big," appealed to my imagination and his mandate to “relieve the suffering, the distressed and destitute” without regard to race, religion, or country, won me over.
 I was specifically moved by the Foundation's work to end homelessness in Los Angeles.

-For my first six years at the Hilton Foundation, I worked as manager, then assistant director of the Hilton Humanitarian Prize, an unrestricted annual award of $2 million given to an exemplary nonprofit organization.
-In this role, I was responsible for the daily operations of the department, from processing about two hundred nominations each year, to organizing site visits to see nominees in action, to preparing for the annual jury meeting, coordinating the winner announcement, and managing the award ceremony.
+For my first six years at the Hilton Foundation, I managed the Hilton Humanitarian Prize, an unrestricted annual award of $2 million given to an exemplary nonprofit organization.
+In this role, I was responsible for the daily operations of the department, from processing nominations each year, to reviewing and evaluating nominees, to preparing for the annual jury meeting, coordinating the winner announcement and organizing the award ceremony.
 My travels took me to San Francisco, New York, Washington, D.C., London, Zurich, Geneva, South Africa, Uganda, Democratic Republic of Congo, Ethiopia, Nepal and mainland China.
 During the course of these year-long cycles, I was privileged to meet some of the most inspiring people on the planet, working to solve some of the most intractable problems known to mankind.

 The Hilton Prize was a fascinating and humbling learning experience, but I knew I had found my dream job when the opportunity arose to create a communications department for the Hilton Foundation in 2010.

 I love that all the disparate threads of my life converged into one profession.
 Communication is a perfect balance between being a problem-solver and a creative change agent.
-In recent years, I was responsible for strategy development, planning outreach efforts, coordinating public relations projects, managing communications channels (website, social media, publications and events), improving staff dialogue, counseling our leadership, and channeling the voice of the organization.
-Over the course of seven years, the department grew from an "army of one" into a four-person team, but, in reality, our work involved the whole foundation.
-Behind the scenes, we worked with all other departments and with numerous external partners who all served as an extension of our team.
-The challenges and opportunities we faced on a daily basis prompted me to return to graduate school to earn a Master of Communication Management degree from USC's Annenberg School for Communication and Journalism.
-After completing the program in 2015, I felt even more passionate about my chosen profession.
+In recent years, I was responsible for strategy development, planning outreach efforts, coordinating public relations projects, managing communications channels (website, social media, publications and events), improving staff dialogue, counseling executive leadership and channeling the voice of the organization.
+Over the course of seven years, the department grew into a four-person team, but, in reality, our work involved the whole organization and many partners.
+Behind the scenes, we worked with all other departments and with numerous external colleagues who functioned as an extension of our team.
+The constant desire to find better methods and improve our performance prompted me to return to graduate school to learn and earn a Master of Communication Management degree from USC's Annenberg School for Communication and Journalism.
+However, after twelve years at the Foundation and two years in school, I knew I need to take a break and consider my next steps.

 That's where things stand today.
-I'm blessed with a beautiful wife, who has taken her own sabbatical from the public education sector.
-Together, we are setting off on an adventure around the world until the spring of 2018, when we will return recharged and energized for the next chapter of our respective careers.
+Jona has taken her own sabbatical from the public education sector, for many of the same reasons.
+In September 2017, we set off on an adventure around the world.
+We plan to return in the spring of 2018, focused and energized for the next chapter of our respective careers.